microsoft/rushstack.io-website/pages/heft_tasks/typescript.md

 ```

 Alternatively, you can avoid this dependency by loading it from a "rig package", as described in the [Interfacing with Rush]({% link pages/heft_tutorials/heft_and_rush.md %}) article.

+## Config files

+The primary configuration comes from TypeScript's [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file.

+For advanced scenarios, Heft also provides an optional [typescript.json]({% link pages/heft_configs/typescript_json.md %}) config file that can be used to configure toolchain features such as multiple emit targets for the TypeScript compiler.